Amalric of Nesle: Old age

 King Amalric died in 1174.
 Though he had left a young son, Baldwin IV, there was a debate about the succession because the boy had been exhibiting symptoms of leprosy.
 Unlike in 1163, Patriarch Amalric played no role in determining the new king.
 He had been excluded by King Amalric from any active role in the government, had grown old, and had never had the temperament.
 The High Court agreed that Baldwin IV was the best choice, and Amalric anointed him and crowned him in the Church of the Holy Sepulchre on 15 July.
 The new king's mother, Agnes of Courtenay, became very influential.
-This must have been to the patriarch's detriment, argues Hamilton, as she must have resented him for having prevented her to become queen.
+This must have been to the patriarch's detriment, argues Hamilton, as she must have resented him for having prevented her from becoming queen.
 He remained out of favor at court and his place on public occasions was taken by Bishop Albert of Bethlehem.

 The year 1177 saw the arrival of the Greek Orthodox patriarch of Jerusalem, Leontius, as the representative of the Byzantine emperor, Manuel I Komnenos.
 Theodosius Goudelis, an acquaintance and biographer of Leontius, wrote that Amalric attempted to have Leontius assassinated, which Hamilton considers improbable.
 Amalric was, however, hostile to Leontius; and while King Baldwin was anxious that Leontius be treated well in order to win Byzantine protection, Amalric only acquiesced to royal demands so far as to allow Leontius to celebrate the Divine Liturgy in the Church of the Holy Sepulchre in the presence only of the Orthodox canons.
-Manuel soon recalled Leontius to avoid a conflict with Amalric and, through Amalric, with Pope Alexander.
+Manuel soon recalled Leontius to avoid a conflict with Amalric and Pope Alexander.